JeBear76/Python-Rover/README.md

 ```
 sudo nano /etc/systemd/system/pigpiod.service
 ```

-paste this in the new file
+Paste this in the new file
 ```
 [Unit]
 Description=Pigpio daemon